List of Johnny Test characters: Dukey

-Dukeson Leonard "Dukey" Test (voiced by Louis Chirillo in Season 1–4 and Trevor Devall in Season 5–8) is Johnny's anthropomorphic talking pet Leonberger and best and only friend.
+Dukeson Leonard "Dukey" Test (voiced by Louis Chirillo in seasons 1–4, Trevor Devall in seasons 5–8) is Johnny's dog and best friend.
 He often serves as the voice of reason whenever Johnny is on the verge of making a destructive or hasty decision.
-The cause of Dukey's anthropomorphism is the result of one of Susan and Mary's inventions.
-Dukey will usually behave human-like around Johnny, Mary, and Susan, but will revert to acting like a dog around others, including Hugh and Lila.
-A running gag involves Dukey accidentally speaking in someone's presence, causing them to question "Did that Dog just talk?" with Johnny, Mary, or Susan answering "No".
-On the occasions that Dukey has been seen in public, he dresses up in various clothing and passes himself as Johnny's "hairy friend" or "the kid with the rare hair disorder".
-His superhero name was "Super Pooch", but then changed to "Super Dukey."
-Super Dukey has all the same power as Johnny X, but usually crashes while flying.
-His TinyMon name is "Mymuttdog," and he evolves into "Dukandra."
-In the 2005 pitch pilot, Dukey was originally named "Poochy".
+Dukey was made anthropomorphic and capable of speech by one of Susan and Mary's inventions; he makes no effort to hide his true nature around Johnny, Mary, and Susan, but reverts to acting like a dog around others, including Hugh and Lila.
+In public, Dukey poses as a human with very long hair.
+He was originally named "Poochy" in the 2005 pitch pilot.

 Susan and Mary Test

-Susan and Mary Test (also known as The Test Twins) are Johnny's genius twin sisters and daughters of Hugh and Lila, who frequently use him as a lab rat for various inventions, most of which to impress their neighbor, Gil.
+Susan and Mary Test (also known as the Test Twins) are Johnny's genius twin sisters and daughters of Hugh and Lila, who frequently use him as a lab rat for various inventions, most of which to impress their neighbor, Gil.
 Though they generally refuse to help Johnny in his antics, they usually end up doing so anyway due to Johnny blackmailing or manipulating them, or in exchange for Johnny allowing them to use him as a test subject.
 Their hard-headed demeanor makes them gullible, and they have been tricked by Johnny on various occasions.
-They have a habit of speaking in unison especially when reciting their catchphrase "We're such geniuses".
-Both twins wear traditional lab coats and harbor a deep love and obsession for the Tests' next-door neighbor, Gil, although their attempts to attract his attention always fail.
-Both girls attend school at the Porkbelly (formally Mega) Institution of Technology.
+The Tests attend school at the Porkbelly (formally Mega) Institution of Technology.